Descent098/readn/README.md

 ## Flesch-Kincaid

 This method is typically the least accurate of the three.
-It tends to UNDERESTIMATE (lower level, higher ease).
+It tends to UNDERESTIMATE (lower level, higher ease), level tends to be 1-2 years less than it should be depending on formatting, and ease tends to be 1-2 bands higher than it should be (i.e. you may get 40 putting it at a college level, but it likely should be College graduate or proffessional).
 The method returns 2 values the `FleschKincaidResult.Ease` and the `FleschKincaidResult.Level`.
 The `Level` is essentially the numebr of years of education to understand, the ease is the opposite, it's a score where the higher the ease, the easier the text is to read.
 Ease is approximately:

 | Score | School Level (US) | Notes |
 |-------|-------------------|-------|